folkehelseinstituttet/Fhi.Frontend.Style/README.md

 | 4.x.x              | 5         | 16/8*    |
 | 3.x.x              | 5         | 16/8*    |

-_* [designsystem.fhi.no](https://designsystem.fhi.no) uses these Node/NPM versions, older versions may work, but then your on your own :wink:_
+_* [designsystem.fhi.no](https://designsystem.fhi.no) uses these Node/NPM versions, older versions may work, but then you're on your own_ :wink:

 ## Changelog